 Sometimes, the condition can be detected during the 20-week pregnancy ultrasound but it's usually diagnosed after the baby is born.

-“Club foot can be diagnosed at your 20-week scan,” says Dr Philippa, “although it is more often diagnosed after the baby is born – either at the 1st medical check after birth or at the 6 to 8-week check.
-If you are concerned about your baby’s feet and ankles and your doctor or health visitor hasn’t mentioned anything, then please take your baby back to the doctor.”
+If you are concerned about your baby's feet and ankles and your doctor or health visitor hasn't mentioned anything at your baby's 6 to 8-week check, then please take your baby back to the doctor.

-What's is positional talipes or club foot?
+What's is positional talipes?
 And what's the treatment?

-What is structural talipes or club foot?
+What is structural talipes?
 And what's the treatment?

 If your baby's feet are pointing downwards and inwards and their feet and ankles aren't mobile, then your baby's likely to have structural talipes.

-“Sometimes a minor procedure to loosen the Achilles tendon at the back of the ankle is also needed, generally under a local anaesthetic, to help the foot positioning.
+Sometimes, a minor procedure to loosen the Achilles tendon at the back of your baby's ankle is also needed, generally under a local anaesthetic, to help the foot positioning.

 Will my child be able to walk properly?

 Yes, nearly all children treated with the Ponseti method end up with pain-free, normal-looking feet.
-“Treatment for structural talipes is generally successful,” says Dr Philippa, “and children learn to walk at the same time as their peers and can manage physical activity.
+Most children learn to walk at the same time as their peers and can manage physical activity.

-If I have more than one baby, are they all likely to be born with talipes?
+If I have another baby, are they all likely to be born with talipes?